-Contact a Columbia SC Personal Injury Attorney at Chappell, Smith & Arden Attorneys at Law
+Contact a Columbia Personal Injury Lawyer at Chappell Smith & Arden, P.A.
+Attorneys at Law

-If you have been injured in an auto crash – or if you have lost a loved one to a fatal traffic wreck, contact a Columbia SC personal injury attorney at Chappell, Smith & Arden for clear answers about your rights and recovery options.
+If you have been injured in an auto crash – or if you have lost a loved one to a fatal traffic wreck, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your rights and recovery options.

-Call our firm at (800) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at 866-881-8623 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, as well as how we can help you.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.